Free shipping to the US on orders over $150

 4) Cooking the Beef

-When the sauce comes to a simmer, add the sliced beef and distribute it into the sauce.
+When the sauce comes to a simmer, add the sliced beef and distribute it evenly into the sauce.
 Remove any foam that comes to the surface with a ladle or sieve.
 Then, allow the beef to simmer for 10 minutes.

 5) Making Onsen Tamago

-While the gyudon is cooking, bring a small pot of water to a gentle boil and turn off the heat right before it reaches a boil.
+While the gyudon is cooking, bring a small pot of water to a gentle boil and turn off the heat just before it reaches a boil.
 Add the eggs to the pot using a slotted spoon and cover with a lid.

 6) Cooling Down the Eggs

-7) Assembling Gyudon
+7) Assembling the Gyudon

-Add warm rice to a bowl, and then top with the gyudon and onsen tamago.
+Add warm rice to a bowl, and then top it with the gyudon and onsen tamago.
 You can also pour over the remaining sauce from the beef and onion mixture if you wish.

-8) Serving Gyudon
+8) Serving Your Gyudon

 Recommended products for this recipe